dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 This is a test.

-Use dbt to quickly and collaboratively transform data and deploy analytics code following software engineering best practices like version control, modularity, portability, CI/CD, and documentation.
+Use use dbt to quickly and collaboratively transform data and deploy analytics code following software engineering best practices like version control, modularity, portability, CI/CD, and documentation.
 This means anyone on the data team comfortable with SQL can safely contribute to production-grade data pipelines.

 <!-- removing per Leona's feedback and pending review
 To cater to the diverse needs of data teams, dbt offers two primary solutions: